 10. Dell: Tough Enough

 This particularly audience-focused campaign from 2014 led by Mediacom, born out of the need for Dell to build brand trust in Germany, led to the realization that the tech giant had been making false assumptions about its target market.
 Dedicating a significant amount of their time to audience research, the creative Medicom team discovered that most IT decision-makers actually relied on an informal network of IT Administrator colleagues to make a purchasing decision.

 Using this insight to refocus their marketing, they uncovered a clear frustration among their target market with computer illiterates.
 The message was simple: “Life is tough enough, take IT easy”.
 Launching a powerful, content-driven campaign, it consisted of a 16-webisode sitcom honouring the heroes of the IT department and recounting tales of day-to-day struggles that only their target audience would understand, resulting in an abundance of targeted leads.

 "The Dell ‘Tough Enough’ campaign was so successful because, rather than talking to the target audience about servers or back-end infrastructure, we created branded content that entertained them while still enabling them to relate to the brand”, says Normal Wagner, Managing Partner, MediaCom Beyond Advertising, Germany.

 “We made them laugh and, most importantly, we also made it easy for them to share their own stories.”

 Have something to add?
-Join the conversation by sharing your best examples of marketing that works in the comments section below.
+Share your examples of marketing that works in the comments section below.